Must Have College Student Legal Docs

 - Fill out and submit the form below.

-- You will be directed to PayPal to make the one time, $250 payment.
+- You will be directed to PayPal to make a $125 deposit for both documents.

-After you complete this process, Attorney Joe Lane will contact you to schedule a time to sign the documents you have ordered.
+After you complete this process, Attorney Joe Lane will contact you to schedule a time to sign the documents you have ordered and collect the remaining balance ($125).